Loisel/colorview2d/sphinx/colorview2d.rst

 .. autoclass:: colorview2d.Datafile
     :members:
-    :undoc-members:
-    :show-inheritance:

 Configuration
 -------------
-Cvfig class has a config attribute.
-The parameters stored in its dictionary are read from default.cv2d config file.
+The :class:`colorview2d.CvFig` class has a config attribute.
+The parameters stored in its dictionary are read from ``colorview2d/default.cv2d`` config file.

 .. include:: ../colorview2d/default.cv2d
              :literal: